phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 This option is used if you wish to change the name of the saved name of a result file.
 #### reorder-result-file  [Test Result]
 This option is used if you wish to manually change the order in which test results are shown in the Phoronix Test Suite Results Viewer and the contained graphs.
 The user must specify a saved results file and then they will be prompted to select the results identifiers one at a time in the order they would like them to be displayed from left to right.
+#### result-file-confidence  [Test Result]
+This option will read a saved test results file and display various statistics on the confidence of the results with the standard deviation, three-sigma values, and other metrics while color-coding "passing" results in green.
 #### result-file-raw-to-csv  [Test Result]
 This option will read a saved test results file and output the raw result file run data to a CSV file.
 This raw (individual) result file output is intended for data analytic purposes where the result-file-to-csv is more end-user-ready.
 #### result-file-stats  [Test Result]